96boards/documentation/consumer/imx7-96/hardware-docs/hardware-user-manual.md

 The 96Boards specification calls for the present of two buttons, a Power on/sleep button and a Reset button.

-The 410c meets these requirements.
-Please see section 10 for detailed information on the buttons of the 410c board.
+The Meerkat™ meets these requirements.
+Please see section 10 for detailed information on the buttons of the Meerkat™.

 #### Power Button

 The push-button serves as the power-on/sleep button.
 Upon applying power to the board, press the power button for more than 3 seconds, the board will boot up.
 Once the board is running you can turn power-off by pressing the power button for more than 3 seconds.
 If the board is in a sleep mode, pressing the power bottom will wake up the board.
 Oppositely, if the board is in an active mode, pressing the power bottom will change the board into sleep mode.

-#### Volume up

-The Volume UP button is used to control the output speaker volume of the 410c.

-#### Volume down

-The Volume Down button is used to control the output speaker volume of the 410c.

 #### Dip-switch

-There is a 4 switch DipSwitch marked S6 located at the bottom side of the 410c board.
-For normal operation all four switched need to be set to the ‘off’ position.
+There is a 2 switch DipSwitch marked SW3 located at the bottom side of the Meerkat™.
+For normal operation both of the switches need to be set to the ‘on’ position.

-- **Switch 1, ‘USB BOOT’**, when set to ‘on’ position, will force boot over USB connection with a PC.
-This is only required for eMMC boot image upgrade.
-Please review the proper OS User Guide for more information on this process.
-- **Switch 2, ‘SD BOOT’**, when set to ‘on’ position, will force the SD, J5, to serve as the boot source for the 410c board when set.
-You can use uSD as the main boot source or it can serve as a method for eMMC boot image upgrade.
-Please review the proper OS User Guide for more information on this process.
-- **Switch 3, ‘USB HOST’**, is described in section 5.8.
-This switch in not part of the boot configuration.
-- **Switch 4, ‘HDMI SEL’**, is described in section 5.6.1.
-This switch is not part of the boot configuration.
+- 0-0 position
+- 1-0 position
+- 1-1 position

 <img src="https://github.com/96boards/documentation/blob/master/consumer/dragonboard410c/additional-docs/images/images-hw-user-manual/BootConfiguration.png?raw=true" data-canonical-src="https://github.com/96boards/documentation/blob/master/consumer/dragonboard410c/additional-docs/images/images-hw-user-manual/BootConfiguration.png?raw=true" width="200" height="125" />